 Reflecting on their lives inspires me to write.

-My Background: I currently work as a journalist.
+My Background: I am a writer, journalist, and communications professional.
+I also teach yoga.
 I began my career working for women’s rights organizations and eventually moved on to working on global issues at international development agencies.
 I’ve spent over a decade empowering girls, young women, teens and adults to make a difference in the world.

 As a non-profit professional I have served on senior management teams in the role of director of programs; trained youth in leadership development, politics, and global issues, and launched web sites for the Center for American Women and Politics, Girls Inc., and NetAid.
 I specialized in the issue of access to education as the lead for NetAid’s efforts for the Global Campaign for Education.
 At Mercy Corps, I served on the team charged with the development of the Action Centers.
-You’ll also find me on your television set on a Vonage ad airing worldwide.
+I also appeared in a Vonage ad that aired worldwide.

-More About Me: My husband of ten years (partner of 15yrs) and I live in Jersey City.
+More About Me: My husband of twelve years (partner of 17 yrs) and I live in Jersey City.
 Filled with little cafes, restaurants, parks and art galleries; Jersey City offers a place of artistic refuge just 10 minutes away from the big city.

-I meditate, do yoga and aspire to be a vegetarian.
+I meditate, study and teach yoga as a registered teacher, and aspire to be a vegetarian.
 I’ve written about the reactions I get within the family to my goals of going green.
 I love all forms of self-expression.
 I paint, dance, draw, work with mixed media, and photos.

 I value meaningful words and actions and hope that the blog stays true to this purpose!